Answers for Questions About Team Motivation Strategies

 I started a daily ritual of checking in with him and monitoring his output.
 I provided positive feedback regarding his daily achievements.
 I discovered that the quality and quantity of his output increased as I interacted with him more frequently.
 I was able to call upon him at meetings since I understood the details of his work better and ask him to share some of his successful strategies with colleagues.

-On Motivating Others by Giving Consistent Feedback
+Giving Consistent Feedback

 I believe that regular and concrete feedback is important when dealing with a worker who is not performing up to her potential.
 I heard complaints from a few of my restaurant customers that one of my bartenders was not as cheerful and attentive as they would have liked.